sigcsets/sigcse2020/online/panels-specialsessions.md

 </div>
 </div>

-### GitHub: Fighting Inertia - Getting from 0% to North of 50%
+### Fighting Inertia - Getting from 0% to North of 50%

 **Presenters:** Steve Bitner (University of West Florida)